leanderseige/eurorackdiy/PSU.md

 The high voltage chamber has a round bed for a toroidal transformer.

 The upper element is provided with recesses into which nuts can be glued.
+But I also had to remove some plastic here and there in order to give the skrews enough space.

 <img src="photos/psutop.jpg" width="300">